HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 operation often used to remove background noise, known as as `opening`, or an erosion followed by a dilation.
-In addition to helping us separate instances it will have the effect of removing objects smaller than the erosion mask, in this case a sphere with radius 10 pixels.
+In addition to helping us separate instances it will have the effect of removing objects smaller than the erosion footprint, in this case a sphere with radius 10 pixels.
 If we compare the eroded and expanded image with the original mask, what will we see?